pgmesa/synapgrad/README.md

 # A deep learning library from scratch

+[ ! ] This project is currently being developed...

 This project is based on the amazing educational project 'micrograd' from 'karpathy' (https://github.com/karpathy/micrograd)

 ## Technical Description